 After DUI arrests, Attorney Thomas Gallagher helps people fight DUI charges of every severity level.
 So he helps clients fight:

 - DWI first offense charges,

 - criminal vehicular operation and criminal vehicular homicide.

 And now you call for a free consultation with one of the best Minnesota DWI Lawyers about your case.

 Minnesota DWI laws

 Yes, Minnesota DUI laws are harsh.
 But Minnesota DWI lawyer Thomas Gallagher can use his education, skill and experience to defend you.
-Attorney Thomas Gallagher works hard for the people he represents.
-And he works for justice; and fair enforcement of the laws.
+And Attorney Thomas Gallagher works hard for the people he represents.
+He works for justice; and fair enforcement of the laws.

 - Minnesota Felony DWI cases (fourth in ten years; presumptive three-year prison sentence).